 We, as Jews and as people, are capable of bouncing back even though we are shaken.
 We are strong and we are resilient.

 We are still standing, even though we’re checking for the exits.

-Maren is a BBG from Nona Bloch Salomon #243 who loves journalism and traveling.
+Maren Hettler is a BBG from Nona Bloch Salomon in NTO and she loves olives!